Nikolaj-Georgiev/softuni-my-number-game-project/README.md

-# SoftUni-My-Projects
+# SoftUni-My-Number-Game-Projects
-this is the repository where I keep my projects from SoftUni courses every project will be added with it's own README file
+this is the repository whith my first projects from SoftUni Fundamental course.